RUXIENCE- rituximab-pvvr injection, solution

 In a long-term observational safety study (NCT01613599), 97 patients with GPA or MPA received treatment with rituximab (mean of 8 infusions [range 1–28]) for up to 4 years, according to physician standard practice and discretion.
 Majority of patients received doses ranging from 500 mg to 1,000 mg, approximately every 6 months.
-The safety profile was consistent with the safety profile for rituximab in GPA and MPA.
+The safety profile was consistent with the safety profile for rituximab in RA and GPA and MPA.

 As with all therapeutic proteins, there is a potential for immunogenicity.
 The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
 Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies to rituximab in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.
+For these reasons, comparison of the incidence of antibodies in the studies described below with the incidence of antibodies in other studies or to other rituximab products may be misleading.

 Using an ELISA assay, anti-rituximab antibody was detected in 4 of 356 (1.1%) patients with low-grade or follicular NHL receiving single-agent rituximab.
 Three of the four patients had an objective clinical response.

-A total of 23/99 (23%) rituximab-treated patients with GPA and MPA developed anti-rituximab antibodies by 18 months in GPA/MPA Study 1.
-The clinical relevance of anti-rituximab antibody formation in rituximab-treated patients is unclear.
+A total of 23/99 (23%) rituximab-treated adult patients with GPA and MPA developed anti-rituximab antibodies by 18 months in GPA/MPA Study 1.
+The clinical relevance of anti-rituximab antibody formation in rituximab-treated adult patients is unclear.

 The following adverse reactions have been identified during post-approval use of rituximab.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.